ualbertabiomed/exoskeleton/README.md

 Break down into end to end tests: Explain what thest tests test and why.
        .
 ## License
-This project is licensed under ...        .
+This project is licensed under the MIT license        .

 ## Acknowledgements
 Hat tip to anyone whose code was used, inspiration, references, etc.